hominee/crossbus/README.md

-  take the advantage of runtime-less, crossbus is able to bypass annoyed the limitation of runtime implementor and system interface abstraction and go right straight way to manipulate task directly.
+  take the advantage of runtime-less, crossbus is able to bypass annoyed the limitation of runtime implementor and system interface abstraction and go right straight to manipulate task directly.
 Only a simple and dummy future executor(look at the [no-std example](https://github.com/hominee/crossbus/tree/master/examples/no-std)) is sufficed to run crossbus.
-This is the basic concept for crossbus to run across many platforms even without platforms.
+This is the primary concept of crossbus to run across many platforms or without platforms.

 - **Future-oriented Routine and Events**

-  the futures way to execute task is retained even without runtime with rust. crossbus define a set of types and traits that follow style during execution.
+  the futures way to execute task is retained even without runtime thanks to rust. crossbus define a set of types and traits to allow you asynchronously manipulate tasks.

 - **Real-time Execution Control**